Russo–Circassian War: End of the war

 Circassians at the entrance to Anapa, 1855.

 In 1854, Circassian forces under the command of Gerandiqo Berzeg set out to recapture areas and forts taken by the Russian army, with partial success.
 In the Circassian congress convened in Abin in 1857, it was decided to "continue the war against the Russians and be killed, rather than surrender and be killed".

 In February 1857, Polish volunteers under the command of Teofil Lapinski arrived in the Caucasus to fight for Circassia.
 In the same year, Dmitry Milyutin published a document in which he argued that the Circassian people should be exterminated.
 According to Milyutin, the issue was not to take over the Circassian lands, but to put an end to the Circassians.
 Rostislav Fadeyev supported the proposal, saying: "It is not possible to tame the Circassians, if we destroy half of them completely, the other half will lay down their weapons."
 In May 1859, elders from the Bjedugh negotiated a peace with the Russian Empire and submitted to the Tsar.
-Other tribes soon submitted to the Russians, including the Abadzekhs on 20 November 1859.
+Other societies soon submitted to the Russians, including the Abadzekhs on 20 November 1859.
 By 1860 the Russians had seventy thousand soldiers in Circassia.